Species in the Collection Rainforest Tour Orchids

 Chamaerepium.
 Described to science in 1854, many non-scientific sources state Anthurium radicans is only found in Brazil.
 However, Dr. Tom Croat of the Missouri Botanical Garden has collected the species in the vicinity of Serrania de Cutucu in Ecuador.
 Anthurium radicans is noted as one of the smallest creeping Anthurium species with both cordate and bullate leaf blades.
 A cordate blade is one that is heart shaped and bullate leaves are ones that appear blistered or puckered.
 Collectors often call the leaves of such species "quilted".
 The largest blade on our specimen measures approximately 14cm (5.5 inches).

 Anthurium species are known to be highly variable and not every leaf of every specimen will always appear the same.
-This link explains in greater detail the scientific principals of natural variation and morphogenesis.
+This link explains in greater detail the scientific principle of natural variation and morphogenesis.
 Click here.

 Easy to grow, Anthurium radicans is often found in collections and is now being used by hybridizers as a parent species for several hybrid Anthurium varieties.
 The hybrid varieties are often sterile and will not reproduce via seeds.
 Click here to see Anthurium radicans x Anthurium dresserii.